How Much Will It Cost?

 Second Story Addition – Starting at $275,000 for the typical two bedrooms and a modest shared bath upstairs, and a new stair up, if the main floor of the house remains more or less as it is and there’s either an existing stair to the attic or an easy place to put a new stair that will conform to code.
 Figure on spending at least $400,000 if you are remodeling kitchen and bath on the main floor, and upgrading house systems like plumbing, heating and electrical, at the same time.
 (If you get to the point you want to move a lot of stuff around, it may make more sense to deconstruct the existing house and start from scratch.)

 Is it possible to build for less?
 Absolutely!
 A few of the options are to have fewer features, a simpler design, less detail, a lower build quality or a less experienced contractor.
-I’ve called out some of those options above.
-We’re working on a couple prototype “Case Study Houses” with which we hope to demonstrate it is possible to build a nice house for less.
-See the posts on The More Affordable Green Home on our blog.
+I’ve called out my assumptions for the level of build quality above.
+If you are fine with giving up some of those things you can reduce the price by 10% to 15%.
 One interesting approach is to build a structure that houses more than one family.
-Our Multigenerational Passivhaus for example, was ballparked at $150 per square foot in November of 2013.
-(It would probably be closer to $200 per square foot today.)
+Our Multigenerational Passivhaus for example, was ballparked at $225 per square foot in November of 2013.
+(It would probably be closer to $275 per square foot today.)
 Sharing walls and amenities has both financial and social advantages!

 Program, Quality and Budget